-"Think she'll to be absent again today?"
+"Think she'll be absent again today?"
 Derek asked.

 "I doubt it," Rose replied before anybody else could.
 "She's missed breakfast after a transformation before and still been in class.
 She's probably just tired."

 "Transfiguration next," he whispered to her.

-Blackburn was waiting for them at the top of the room as usual, but their relief was short-live when they caught sight of her face.
+As usual, Blackburn was waiting for them in the Transfiguration classroom but their relief was short-live when they caught sight of her face.
 Her bottom lip was swollen and cut, angry scratch marks tore down her right cheek and the eye above them was red and bloodshot.
 Always pale after a full moon, she was now completely white.

 For a moment, Rose couldn't help staring.

 As if noticing her reaction, Blackburn raised a trembling hand to cover her cheek and Rose noticed her wrist was banaged.